Skip to main content

 That’s what this query could look like in a read-only custom field:

-For Connected Items only, Freemarker can also be used to format the display of data within Elements Connect templates.
-Please check here for additional information.
+FreeMarker can also be used to control conditional display and format how data is shown within Elements Connect templates.

 Best Practices

-• Ensure your FreeMarker templates are correctly validated with the query tester to avoid runtime errors.
+• Ensure your FreeMarker expressions are correctly validated with the query tester to avoid runtime errors (query only)

 • Optimize your queries and templates for performance, especially with large datasets.